dayton-outar/shillings/docs/ANALYSIS/TECHNICAL.md

 >
 > ...
 Old techniques like Japanese candlestick charting and newer ones like Market Profile have become part of the technical landscape.

+### Chapter 1.
+Philosophy of Technical Analysis

+> Technical analysis is the study of market action, primarily through the use of charts, for the purpose of forecasting future price trends.

 ...

 ## Japanese Candlestick Charting Techniques